TheOnceAndFutureSmalltalker/behavioral_cloning/README.md

 model.h5 | The model developed by the neural network that mimics human driving of the simulated car
 <a href="https://github.com/TheOnceAndFutureSmalltalker/behavioral_cloning/blob/master/drive.py">drive.py</a> | Python code used to load and run the model in the car simulator
 <a href="https://github.com/TheOnceAndFutureSmalltalker/street_sign_recognition/blob/master/writeup.md">writeup_report.md</a> | Full description of the project and suggestions for improvement
-<a href="https://github.com/TheOnceAndFutureSmalltalker/behavioral_cloning/blob/master/track.jpg">track.jpg</a> | Sample image of view of track
+img | Folder of various images used for illustration purposes
 <a href="https://github.com/TheOnceAndFutureSmalltalker/behavioral_cloning/blob/master/video.mp4">video.mp4</a> | Video of AI program driving the car around the track

 ## Instructions